Skip to content

 info tech informational website

-Info Tech has a modern, professional and clean design with images loading on the scroll.
+Info Tech has a modern, professional, and clean design with images loading on scroll.
 While there’s a lot of content going on, white space makes it readable on desktop and mobile.

 The CTA button in the hero promotes a trial that opens a new page with a form.

-Moreover, they use a more advanced subscription form at the bottom of the home page with a drop-down that allows the user to pick a topic related to them.
+Moreover, they utilize a more advanced subscription form at the bottom of the home page, featuring a drop-down that allows users to select a topic relevant to them.

 Built with: Kentico